Updated: Aug 19

 “Death and life are in the power of the tongue, and they who indulge in it shall eat the fruit of it [for death or life].”
 Proverbs 18:21

 Words have incredible power for good or evil!
 Words can be spoken that lead people down a dark path or inspire them to mount up with wings like eagles.
-Our society has never been so filled with 'words' as we are today with ready access to broadcast our thoughts and ideas on the internet.
+Our society has never been so filled with 'words' as we are today where we can easily broadcast our thoughts and ideas on the internet.
 In my lifetime, I have never witnessed so much hatred and venomous talk against others, especially those who have a differing viewpoint.
 We should not take this trend lightly!
-The Bible says, "out of the abundance of the heart, the mouth speaketh."
+The Bible says, "out of the abundance of the heart, the mouth speaks."
 The old childhood adage, "Sticks and stones may break my bones, but words can never hurt me," really isn't true!
 Words have more power to destroy than sticks or stones ever could!
 James has a lot to say about the tongue as a source of blessing and cursing.
 In James 3:4-12, he describes the power of the tongue to direct the course of our life, and compares it to a restless evil, full of deadly poison."
-This is a time for Christians to speak from their hearts and show the world the love of the LORD Jesus, which is the answer to the hatred and negativity that is infecting our world.
+This is a time for Christians to speak from their hearts and show the world the love and kindness of the LORD Jesus, which is the answer to the hatred and negativity that is infecting our world.

-See "Teach Me Words of Life Series" (Part 1: The Power of the Tongue 1370; Part 2 The Power of Blessing 1371; Part 3 Diseases of the Tongue 1372; Part 4: Curses and Cursing 1375; Part 5 The Venom of the Serpent 1376)
+See "Teach Me Words of Life Series" in the Downloadable resources section: (Part 1: The Power of the Tongue 1370; Part 2 The Power of Blessing 1371; Part 3 Diseases of the Tongue 1372; Part 4: Curses and Cursing 1375; Part 5 The Venom of the Serpent 1376)